panossot/jam-metrics/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+#### This project uses a part of jmathplots library which is released under thE BSD license.